 - Nausea or diarrhea.

 The CDC also warns that people sometimes faint after vaccination, and some people get severe pain in the shoulder and have difficulty moving the arm where a shot was given.
 There is also potential for severe, life-threatening allergic reaction and a very small chance of a serious injury or even death.
 People who believe meningococcal vaccination resulted in injury or death can seek compensation through the National Vaccination Injury Compensation Program (VICP).
-Conditions for which people may currently receive compensation include anaphylaxis (serious life-threatening allergic reaction), shoulder injury related to vaccine administration and vasovagal syncope (a sudden drop in heart rate and blood pressure leading to fainting).
+Conditions for which people may currently receive compensation include anaphylaxis (serious life-threatening allergic reaction), shoulder injury related to vaccine administration (SIRVA) and vasovagal syncope (a sudden drop in heart rate and blood pressure leading to fainting).

 Meningococcal Vaccines and Guillain-Barré Syndrome